oppia/oppia-web-developer-docs/Codebase-Analysis.md

             node=class_node)
 ```

-We are deciphering the meaning of the args 'class_doc', 'init_doc' and 'class_node'.
+We want to decipher the meaning of the args 'class_doc', 'init_doc' and 'class_node'.

-1. 'class_doc':
+### 'class_doc'

-Now I search the same file for function call for 'check_single_constructor_params'.
-I found this block of code:
+It's unclear what this means from the name, so let's search the same file for function call for `check_single_constructor_params`.
+We find this block of code:

 ```
 class_node = checker_utils.node_frame_class(node)